What are young carers?

 It can be hard work being a young carer.
 Sometimes other children don’t understand your responsibilities and you have less free time than others.

-Many young cope well with caring, especially if you have support from other family members and it’s important to look after yourself.
+Many young people cope well with caring, especially if you have support from other family members , but it’s still important to look after yourself.
 You have the right to be looked after too and there are lots of places and people you can go to to get help.

 Sometimes, being a young carer can get too much to deal with on your own.
-If you’re having any of these feelings, talk to your teacher, school nurse, college counsellor or GP who can help you.
+Talk to your teacher, school nurse, college counsellor or GP if you're having any of these feelings:

-- No time for yourself or your homework
+- having no time for yourself or your homework

-You’re not alone if any of these happen to you.
+You’re not alone if you experience any of these feelings.
 Young carers miss an average of 48 days of school because of their role and 68% have been bullied at some point directly because of having to care for someone.
 Organisations set up to help young carers recognise all of these problems and have people and strategies to support you.

 Even if you don’t feel like you need help for a problem, it is always good to have the support of others who understand your situation.
 Young carers groups run all around the UK to help with advice as well as giving you somewhere to let off steam and enjoy yourself.